 The LUX-ZEPLIN double-phase detector uses ten tonnes of cryogenic liquid xenon to search for dark matter with unprecedented sensitivity and is located a mile underground at the Sanford Underground Research Facility (SURF) in South Dakota.

-PPD, one of the founding LZ members, has participated in the LUXZEPLIN project throughout the R&D (2012-2015), construction, commissioning and exploitation (2022 onwards) phases.
+PPD, one of the founding members of LZ, has participated in the LUXZEPLIN project throughout the R&D (2012-2015), construction, commissioning and exploitation (2022 onwards) phases.
 It has led the delivery of the ultra-pure titanium cryostat and calibration source deployment (CSD) system, has carried out material screening at the Boulby Underground Laboratory and has project-managed a broader UK effort from several leading universities.
 The first scientific results reporting on the detector’s excellent performance and the world’s best dark matter limit were announced on the 7th of July 2022.

 In the commissioning and exploitation phases, PPD played an important role in assisting the detector calibration activities using the CSD system allowing to deployment of calibration sources, both neutron sources and gamma sources, along a dedicated 6-m long calibration tube.
 The CSD systems have been successfully used in the calibration campaign preceding LZ Science Run 1 and the group has provided continuous support to the on-site CSD calibration efforts.
 As the collaboration is preparing for Run 2, the CSD systems will be intensively used, playing a critical role throughout the lifetime of LZ.